 7. Supporting Contact with Parents

 The authority is under a duty to promote contact for all Children in Need, although this differs depending on whether or not the child is Looked After.

-Where the child is not Looked After, we are required to promote contact between the child and his/her family 'where it is necessary to do so in order to safeguard and promote his or her welfare'.
+Where the child is not Looked After, we are required to promote contact between the child and their family 'where it is necessary to do so in order to safeguard and promote their welfare'.
 As part of the support arrangements, it may be identified that specific assistance is required to ensure that any such contact can be managed safely.
 If necessary, information will be made available to family and friends carers about local contact centres and family mediation services, and how to make use of their services.

 8. Family Group Conferences